2014 Iowa gubernatorial election

-The 2014 Iowa gubernatorial election took place on November 4, 2014, to elect the Governor of Iowa.
+The 2014 Iowa gubernatorial election took place on November 4, 2014.
 Republican incumbent Terry Branstad ran for reelection to a sixth overall and second consecutive four-year term.
 Branstad went on to win a historic sixth term as governor by defeating Democratic challenger and State Senator Jack Hatch, and on December 14, 2015, he became the longest-serving governor in American history.
 He won 59.1% of the popular vote to Hatch's 37.3%, and carried every county in the state except Johnson, home to Iowa City and the University of Iowa.
+This was one of the nine Republican-held governorships up for election in a state that Barack Obama won in the 2012 presidential election.